SeeThruHead/Functional-Programming/README.md

 * A class is a collection of types that support certain operations, called the methods of the class.

-* Each expressions must have a valid type, which is calculated before to evaluating the expression by the Haskell compiler, it is called type inference;
+* Each expression must have a valid type, which is calculated before evaluating the expression by the Haskell compiler, it is called type inference;

 * Haskell programs are type safe, since type errors can never occur during run time;